 All students must submit documentation to NEIU Student Health Services (SHS) to comply with the Immunization and Screening requirements, or to request an exemption.
 All documentation must be received within ten days of the start date of the semester immediately following the student's first semester of enrollment.
-If a student has withdrawn from NEIU and has re-enrolled, documentation must be re-submitted within ten days of the start date of the semester immediately following the student's first semester of re-enrollment.
+If a student has withdrawn from NEIU and has re-enrolled, documentation must be re-submitted within ten days of the start date of the semester immediately following the student's first semester of the start date of the semester immediately following the student's first semester of the start date of the semester immediately following the student's first semester of the semester of the